-

 Principle 2: The selection and/or development of AI systems that are purpose-built for your organization’s industry, existing technology, and data

-In healthcare, applications to support patient care need to be trained on clinical data and designed with sophisticated mechanisms for using—but also safeguarding—patients’ personal health information (PHI).
+In healthcare and life sciences, applications to support patient care must be trained on clinical data and designed with sophisticated mechanisms for using—but also safeguarding—patients’ personal health information (PHI).
 GlobalLogic developed a methodology of just-in-time training for sensitive data.
 Under this approach, the sensitive data is there only when needed, without storing or permanently embedding it into the model.
 Thus, it eliminates the threat of breaches while attaining the maximum performance and quality of the AI system.
 This capability is crucial to the success of AI in healthcare.

-In the automotive industry, AI can be used to monitor drivers’ alertness and compliance with employer rules regarding smoking, mobile phone use, and so on.
-When monitoring and collecting images and other data about drivers, privacy remains a key consideration.
-Beyond that, however, the automotive industry demands expertise in orchestrating AI-powered processing between the edge and the cloud, highlighting the need for proper data and AI governance, as well as processing pipelines.
-In addition to using traditional methodologies for ensuring data privacy, GlobalLogic is at the forefront of novel privacy-preserving computation methodologies.
+In the automotive industry, AI can monitor drivers’ alertness and compliance with employer rules regarding smoking, mobile phone use, etc. When monitoring and collecting images and other data about drivers, privacy remains a key consideration.
+Beyond that, however, the automotive industry demands expertise in orchestrating AI-powered processing between the edge and the cloud, highlighting the need for proper data and AI governance, and processing pipelines.
+In addition to using traditional methodologies to ensure data privacy, GlobalLogic is at the forefront of novel privacy-preserving computation methodologies.

 Principle 3: An intrinsic commitment to responsible AI